ABOUT

 working, a Google Voice number over a WiFi connection will allow you

-also work.
+will also work.

 WHAT'S THE SURFING LIKE?